-Add 1/4 cup marsala or red cooking wine and sautee until this liquid is reduced and absorbed by the mushrooms.
+Add 1/4 cup Marsala or red cooking wine and saute until this liquid is reduced and absorbed by the mushrooms.

-Add 1/4 cup balsamic vinegar to the pan and sautee until reduced and mushrooms have carmelized.
+Add 1/4 cup balsamic vinegar to the pan and saute until reduced and mushrooms have caramelized.

 As you cut into the middle of the roast peel it back as you go.